sebastianulm/BBImporter/README.md

 A MeshRenderer is attached to each generated object, supplied with the created Mesh and Material list.
 The Process is very similar to the built in Importers.

+### Animations
+Still very much work in Progress.
+Needs to be imported as Hierarchy.
+BlockBench uses Groups to animate, so this importer creates empty game objects for groups and animates their transforms.

 ### Planned features
 - Fixing Bugs first, then moving on to more stuff
 - (new Settings) Shared Material, use MaterialPropertyBlock on renderer to set texture
 - (Feature) Texture-Deduplication
 - (new Setting) Shared material, the generated GOs will have a shared material.
 Useful for pallete textures
 - (Feature) Runtime Script that retains some parsed form of the parsed Model file
+- (Feature) Animation bezier if compatible with Unities animation system

 ### Support
 - Forks and PR's welcome, but expect delays